lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [ ] FYI left arm and each other robot parts impements many complex commands specific to that part, their implementation is omitted in this exercise.
 2. **Robot bus**
   - [x] the robot bus is electricity powered, so it doesn't have a battery and its max charge value.
-  - [x] it has an On/Off status like the right foot.
+  - [x] it has an On/Off status like the left arm.
   - [x] the left arm is connected to the robot bus.
   - [ ] FYI When the robot bus receive a command, the command is sent to the left arm and every other robot parts connected to the bus.
 The commands transmission implementation is also omitted in this exercise.
 3. **Right foot**